What to Do When Baby Refuses the Bottle

 If baby is inconsolable for more than three hours a day, three days a week for three weeks or more, they likely have colic.
 Not surprisingly, an infant who is already extremely fussy may take a while to warm up to the bottle.
 The good news is that colic generally resolves on its own by before or by the time they hit the six-month mark.

-O’connor says a tongue tie can be a big culprit when baby is refusing the bottle.
-“A lot of tongue-tie babies have trouble with the bottle because they don’t have strong tongue mobility,” she explains.
-Victoria Regan, MD, a pediatrician at Children’s Memorial Hermann Hospital in Houston, agrees that tongue tie can affect feeding, but says that it “generally does not unless it’s severe, and this type is noticeable at birth.”
+Victoria Regan, MD, a pediatrician at Children’s Memorial Hermann Hospital in Houston, says that tongue tie can affect feeding, but says that it “generally does not unless it’s severe, and this type is noticeable at birth.”
 Either way, if you suspect this may be an issue, talk to your pediatrician.

 Gastrointestinal issues, like reflux or constipation, could lead to a breastfed or formula-baby refusing the bottle.
 “Babies are smart, and if eating leads to feeling uncomfortable, they may begin to refuse the bottle or only eat a small amount to curb their hunger,” says Marquez.
 This is a common explanation if baby’s bottle refusal seems more sudden.